djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 Well produced documentation can mitigate the first three issues, but even the best written docs can't solve the last two.

-This is where interactive tutorials come in.
+This is where interactive tutorials come in. :raised_hands:

 Interactive tutorials are becoming increasingly common.
 Big name apps like Photoshop, Slack, Discord, and many others provide interactive tutorials.
-I think we can safely say they're the gold standard when it comes to showing users the basics of your app, or even more!
+I think we can safely say they're the gold standard when it comes to showing users the basics of your app, or even beyond!

 However, creating an interactive tutorial can be a decent bit of extra work.
 Therefore, we've created this library to streamline the process for Empirical web apps.
 It's a flexible and extensible system for creating virtually any kind of interactive tutorial.